StatGenPRD/GDCgtx/HowToRun.md

    dl580                BIP   0/0/12
    dl580                BIP   0/0/12
 ```
 Where the lack of E afer the N/N/N indicates the queues are fine.
-If several are in E state, e-mail the [Linux admins](mailto:R&D_IT_Infra_Services@gsk.com) and ask to reset.
+If several are in E state, e-mail the <a href="mailto:R&D_IT_Infra_Services@gsk.com">Linux admins</a> and ask to reset.
 Be sure to include a screen cap of what you have observed and note that you are on the us1us0168 server.